These regular high school students are more culturally diverse than one may think. All the way from Germany and Spain.

 Arroyo believes the American high school and way of life is better here than his home country.
 This belief made a strong impact on himself and Brucksche.

-“It’s pretty great, very big, and has many differences from them,” said Bruchsche.
+“It’s pretty great, very big, and has many differences from them,” Bruchsche said.

-Both Arroyo and Bruchsche mention how their school life is different to ours here in America.
-Arroyo even claims that the school here is more dynamic than his school back in Spain.
+Both Arroyo and Bruchsche mention how their school life is different here in America.
+Arroyo even claims the school here is more dynamic than his school back in Spain.

 “In Spain, high school is more [like] staying in a class the whole day,” Arroyo said.
 “You don’t have your locker, you can’t go out of this class.
 If you go out, they give you detention.
 The schools are not too big in Spain, and you don’t change classes.
 Here is different because you have five minutes between each class, and you can walk, see your friends, you can talk to friends in these five minutes and later go to your class.
 It’s more dynamic.
 Also, the school here has one school per town.
 In Spain, you have a big city of 200,000 people, more or less, with a lot of schools, big schools, I mean the half of this, big for me in Spain.”

-“It’s way different here,” said Bruchsche. ”It’s very welcoming, really nice, really friendly.
+“It’s way different here,” Bruchsche said. ”It’s very welcoming, really nice, really friendly.
 Just made really good friends here.”

 One of the main differences between America and their home countries is their way of sports and clubs.
 In Spain, soccer is referred to as football, but Arroyo uses American terminology when talking about the sports.
 In Spain, football is called “American football” (Fútbol americano), and just “football” (fútbol) to refer to soccer.